adedner/dune-fempy/docs/installation.rst

 Building the Dune Core modules
 ******************************

-- Mention available deb packages
+.. todo:: Mention available deb packages and perhaps link to other tutorials?

 ****************************
 Setting up the python module
 ****************************

+.. todo:: mention `dune-python/bin/setup-py.sh` and other options

 ***************
 Troubleshooting